Ardeonaig

-Ardeonaig (Gaelic: Aird Eòdhanaig) is a hamlet on the southern shore of Loch Tay in the Stirling Council area of Scotland.
+Ardeonaig (Àird Eònaig) is a hamlet on the southern shore of Loch Tay in the Stirling Council area of Scotland.
 It is approximately 7 miles east of Killin and lies at the mouth of the Ardeonaig Burn where it enters Loch Tay.

+History

 When boats operated by the Loch Tay Steamboat Company ran on the loch they stopped at Ardeonaig, where coal was delivered and passengers could disembark.
-Now, fishing trips on Loch Tay stop at the Ardeonaig Hotel jetty to disembark for lunch before continuing down the Loch.
-There must have been a ferry service because the minister came by boat to conduct church services.
-At Ardeonaig there was an outdoor centre, run by the Abernethy Trust.
+An outdoor activities centre operated by the Abernethy Trust was based at Brae Lodge, Ardeonaig from 1984 until its closure in 2021.